 Approaching Authorship Differently

 In light of all this, perhaps is it is more helpful to approach the question of authorship differently.
-As explored in our consideration of authorship as it pertains to the book of Proverbs (see “Who Wrote Proverbs?”), rather than asking who wrote the songs and poems included in Psalms, we should instead ask why they wrote them.
+As explored in our consideration of authorship as it pertains to the book of Proverbs (see “Who Wrote Proverbs?”), rather than asking who wrote the songs and poems included in many Psalms, we should instead ask why they wrote them.

 The reason that people want to know who wrote a specific text is to gain a better understanding of the intention and context in which the text was written.
 While we can not say for certain who the individual authors were, we can explore the ways in which the psalms were studied and incorporated into religious life.
 In fact, it is here that scholarship like Gunkel’s is especially relevant.
-By categorizing the various psalms by their intent or style, we gain insight into the ways in which these psalms function in the faith life of both an individual and a community.
+By categorizing the thirteen psalms by their intent or style, we gain insight into the ways in which these psalms function in the faith life of both an individual and a community.
 Running the gambit from private devotion to public worship, there is a psalm for each circumstance in our walks with God.

 History and Application